-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Due to COVID-19, performance measures have not been published for 2020 to 2021, and 2020 to 2021 results will not be used to hold schools to account.
-Our internal assessments during 2020-21 showed that a proportion of our disadvantaged pupils made less progress than their non-disadvantaged peers.
+Our internal assessments during 2022-23 showed that a proportion of our disadvantaged pupils made less progress than their non-disadvantaged peers.
 This was evident in all key stages.
 Our assessments have also shown that a proportion of our key stage one pupils did not make as much progress as would normally be expected.
-We believe this was down to the impact of school closures during the pandemic, meaning that some of our pupils were not able to access all of the targeted interventions that were intended during the year nor did some of our younger children access some of the early learning experiences during periods of lockdown.
-Our teacher assessments and observations also indicate that pupil well-being and mental health were significantly impacted during 2020-2.
-This is mainly due to issues caused by the pandemic.
+We believe this was partially down to the impact of school closures during the pandemic meaning that some of our pupils were not able to access all of the targeted interventions that were intended during the year nor did some of our younger children access some of the early learning experiences during periods of lockdown.
+Children during this time were not able to socialise with other children which has had an impact upon their social, emotional wellbeing.
+The covid catch premium has provided the opportunity to close gaps in learning, however the progress has not been as rapid as we expected.